solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 When the `account_name` account is initialized:

-- The first 8 bytes is set as the `AccountStruct` discriminator
+- The first 8 bytes are set as the `AccountStruct` discriminator.
-- The data field of the account will match `AccountStruct`
+- The account data field matches `AccountStruct`.
-- The account owner is set as the `programId` from `declare_id`
+- The account owner is set to the `programId` from `declare_id!()`.

 ### Bring it all together

-When you combine all of these Anchor types you end up with a complete program.
-Below is an example of a basic Anchor program with a single instruction that:
+By combining these Anchor types, you can create a complete program.
+Here's an example of a basic Anchor program with a single instruction handler that:

 - Initializes a new account
-- Updates the data field on the account with the instruction data passed into the instruction
+- Updates the account's `data` field with the instruction data passed into the instruction handler

 ```rust
 // Use this import to gain access to common anchor features